edchengg/TIMIT_Data_Processing/README.md

 # Timit Data Processing
+Download scripts and put them into the timit folder..
 ## Guide
 1. the train/dev/test_dir.txt has separated Timit data in a traditional way.
 2. Run the function 'data process' to get log melfbanks